 In hill running, the athlete uses their body weight as a resistance to push against, so the driving muscles from which their leg power is derived must work harder.
 The technique to aim for is a "bouncy" style where the athlete has a good knee lift and maximum ankle movement range.They should aim to drive hard, pushing upwards with their toes, flexing their ankle as much as possible, landing on the front part of the foot and then letting the heel come down below the level of the toes as the weight is taken.
 It stretches the calf muscles upwards and downwards as much as possible and applies resistance, which will improve their power and elasticity over time.
 The athlete should look straight ahead as they run (not at their feet) and ensure their neck, shoulders, and arms are free of tension.
 Many experts believe that the "bouncy" action is more important than the speed at which the athlete runs up the hills.

 Hill work results in the calf muscles learning to contract more quickly and thereby generating work at a higher rate, they become more powerful.
 The calf muscle achieves this by recruiting more muscle fibres, around two or three times as many when compared to running on the flat.
 The "bouncy" action also improves the power of the quads in the front of the thigh as they provide the high knee lift that is required.
 For the athlete, when competing in their sport/event, it can mean higher running speeds and shorter foot strike times.

 Hill training offers the following benefits:

 The benefits of short, medium and long hills are quite different and can be used at different times of the year.

-A short hill is one which takes no more that 30 seconds to run up and has an inclination between 5 and 15 degrees gradient.
+A short hill is one which takes no more than 30 seconds to run up and has an inclination between 5 and 15 degrees gradient.
 The athlete's energy source on short hills is entirely anaerobic.
 The athlete should focus on a running technique which has vigorous arm drive and high knee lift, with the hips, kept high, so that they are 'running tall', not leaning forwards.